IVendettaI/Me/Projects/GooseGooseDuck/README.md

 instruction:

+Now we work with file Code

 1. Preprocessing

-Let's say you have a photo "img" you need to use  in file "code" below to preprocess the image.
+Let's say you have a photo "img" you need to use Preprocessing_code() function below to preprocess the image.
 This code works with paths to root folders where images are stored.
+We need images 299х299

 2. Checking the correctness

-Afterwards you can use the code in img_check to check if the images are processed correctly.
+Afterwards you can use img_check function to check if the images are processed correctly.

 Example: